 Welcome

-The German Government sees the suffering of people in Gaza and has repeatedly increased its humanitarian assistance, most recently on 29 November by 18 million euro.
-This brings overall assistance in 2023 for the Palestinian territories to 179 million euro, with 106 million euro in new funding since 7 October.
+This brings overall assistance for the Palestinian territories to around 313 million euro, with some 240 million euro in new funding since 7 October 2023.

 Food, water, medicines and hygiene products

 The Federal Foreign Office is working with the United Nations and experienced international aid organisations to get the urgently needed aid to the people in Gaza.
-Our partners on the ground include the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), the World Food Programme and the German Red Cross.
+Our partners on the ground include the World Food Programme, the United Nations International Children’s Emergency Fund (UNICEF) and the German Red Cross.

 With the humanitarian assistance that is being provided by Germany, the organisations can get basic foodstuffs, medical care and hygiene products to Gaza.
 Distributed aid includes millet, rice, chickpeas and oil, as well as medical products such as wound dressing material and syringes.

-Appointment of Germany’s Special Envoy for Middle East Humanitarian Issues
+The Special Envoy for Middle East Humanitarian Issues is coordinating Germany’s contribution

-Foreign Minister Baerbock has appointed the experienced career diplomat Deike Potzel as Germany’s Special Envoy for Middle East Humanitarian Issues.
-In this role, she serves as a counterpart to the US Special Envoy David Satterfield and a central German point of contact for actors in the region.
+Foreign Minister Baerbock appointed the seasoned career diplomat Deike Potzel as Germany’s Special Envoy for Middle East Humanitarian Issues to coordinate Germany’s contribution.
+In this role, she serves as a counterpart to US Special Envoy Lise Grande and as a central German point of contact for stakeholders in the region.
 The Special Envoy’s work is embedded in international efforts to mitigate the humanitarian crisis in which Gaza’s civilian population finds itself as a result of Hamas’ terrorist attacks.

 Keywords